 Andrew Colin Rice, BA, PhD.
-Director of Studies in Computer Science, Hassabis Fellow in Computer Science. (on leave for 2017-18 academic year)
+Director of Studies in Computer Science, Hassabis Fellow in Computer Science.

 In the Faculty of Computer Science and Technology I teach mostly courses on programming languages: 1A Programming in Java, 1B Further Java, 1B Prolog.
 Since most of my teaching involves learning a practical skill I've experimented over the years with shifting away from lectures and introduced teaching using practical classes and video lectures.
 It was for initiatives including this that in 2014 I was awarded the Pilkington Prize for excellence in teaching, an annual University-wide award.

 I originally learned to program in BASIC by typing in programs from magazines and library books.
 I found it really rewarding how programming let me turn my ideas in to concrete reality.
 My interest in computer science arose from there.
 One of the things I found most exciting about studying computer science was our understanding of the principles of computing.
 The practical aspects of our field change almost daily as new technology comes along but despite this we are still able to rely on theoretical ideas from 50 years ago.